 Prineville Reservoir – Prineville, OR; This free campsite is a great spot for boating, fishing or swimming.
 The road is dirt so it may be tricky in inclement weather.
 Amenities include a boat ramp, restrooms, and it is located near water.

 Barnhouse Campground – Central OR (near Prineville); This free campsite has 6-15 different spaces to camp.
-There is no portable water available ut there are picnic tables, fire pits, gravel campsite spurs, and vault toilets.
+There is no potable water available ut there are picnic tables, fire pits, gravel campsite spurs, and vault toilets.
 Avoid hunting season as there are a lot of deer and birds at this location.

-Walt Harin Sno Park – Chemult, OR – This overnight campsite is free and is a great place to rest during a trip.
+Walt Haring Sno Park – Chemult, OR – This overnight campsite is free and is a great place to rest during a trip.
 There is a town about a mile away with a few restaurants and Forest Troopers check in on the area each day.